dequelabs/axe-core/doc/rules.md

 | metadata impact    | "minor", "serious", "critical"
 | metadata pass      | Describes why the check passed
 | metadata fail      | Describes why the check failed
-| metadata incomplete| Describes why the check returned undefined
+| metadata incomplete| Describes why the check didn’t complete

 Incomplete results occur when axe-core can’t produce a clear pass or fail result, giving users the opportunity to review it manually.
 Incomplete messages can take the form of a string, or an object with arbitrary keys matching the data returned from the check.

-Incomplete is optional for checks, while pass and fail are required.
+A pass message is required, while fail and incomplete are dependent on the check result.

 ### Incomplete message string